patrickberggold/CriticalAreaDetection/README.md

 Natually, some of these options are quite use case-specific, but we aim at underscoring the vast possibilities and versatility of adding supplementary information to enhance the predictive capabilities of the network.

-![Figure 2: The neural network architecture, utilizing a customized version of the DETR.](/pics/detr_custom.PNG)
+![Figure 2: The neural network architecture, utilizing a customized version of the DETR.](/pics/detr_custom.PNG) *Figure 2: The neural network architecture, utilizing a customized version of DETR.*

 <!-- CONTACT -->